Welcome to Lakeland House Children's Home

-I hope that this gives you an idea of Lakeland House.
-We are all about making the place feel like your home, like a place that is friendly, warm and filled with people who will genuinely care about you and try to help you for however long you need us to.
+We are all about making the place feel like home, a place that is friendly, warm and filled with people who will genuinely care about young people and try to help them for however long they need us to.

 For children who require 52 week care, we are proud to be able to provide them with a home environment that will give them the stability, support and encouragement they need.
 We offer an integrated package of high quality 52 week residential care and education, in conjunction with our schools, that consistently allows children to realise their potential, both academically and socially.